-2.65 The lower limit to the price of gas is normally taken as the cost of the supply of gas (cost of service approach).
+- The lower limit to the price of gas is normally taken as the cost of the supply of gas (cost of service approach).
 This cost is influenced by the development costs, the level of contingencies set aside to cover the perceived risks in that particular locale, the quantities discovered, the proximity to the market and the discount rates assumed.
-In countries where there is not a surfeit of installed capacity, pricing at below the Long Run Marginal Cost (LRMC) - i.e. not taking full account of the capital employed but only the short-term additional marginal operating cost - cannot be a sustainable policy.

-2.66 Alternatively, the price of gas can be set at a level that reflects the value of the gas in the end use (market price approach).
-This level is highly recommended to maintain a supportable and sustainable system.

-2.67 If the price of delivered gas is too low there is a serious risk that further investment will dry up and a gas shortage will result.
-If on the other hand, the price is too great, this can dampen demand for gas, drive consumers to other energy sources and also create tensions between the industry and government on the split in revenue, which in itself can create undesirable instability for both sides.
+In countries where there is not a surfeit of installed capacity, pricing at below the Long-Run Marginal Cost (LRMC)-that is, not taking full account of the capital employed but only the short-term additional marginal operating cost-cannot be a sustainable policy. - 2.65 Alternatively, the gas price can be set at a level that reflects the gas value in the end use (market-price approach).
+This level is highly recommended to maintain a supportable and sustainable system. - 2.66 If the price of delivered gas is too low, there is a serious risk that further investment will dry up and a gas shortage will result.
+If the price is too great, this can dampen demand for gas, drive consumers to other energy sources, and also create tensions between the industry and government on the split in revenue, which in itself can create undesirable instability for both sides.